Last Updated on March 21, 2021 by Shaun Snapp

 There are massively false statistical relationships being promoted by AI, Big Data, and data science.
-This is expressed in one dimension by the following quotation, which is concerning Google Flu, an attempt to use AI to predict incidences of the flu.
+This is expressed in one dimension by the following quotation concerning Google Flu, an attempt to use AI to predict the flu’s incidences.

 “In 2011, Google reported that its researchers had created an AI program called Google Flu that used Google search queries to predict flu outbreaks up to ten days before the Centers for Disease Control and Prevention (CDC).
 They boasted that, “We can accurately estimate the current level of weekly influenza activity in each region of the United States, with a reporting lag of about one day.”
 Their boast was premature.

 Google’s data mining program looked at 50 million search queries and found that the 45 key words that best fit 1,152 observations on the incidence of flu, using IP addresses to identify the states the searches were coming from.

 In its 2011 report, Google said that its model was 97.5 percent accurate, meaning that the correlation between the model’s predictions and actual CDC data was .975 during the in-sample period.
 An MIT professor praised the model: “This seems like a really clever way of using data that is created unintentionally by the users of Google to see patterns in the world that would otherwise be invisible.
 I think we are just scratching the surface of what’s possible with collective intelligence.”